chaitan28/Terraform_directory/my_terraform_notes.md

 4.EBS Volume    :	      size, type, iops<br>
 5.VPC           :	      cidr_block, enable_dns_support, enable_dns_hostnames<br>

-main.tf (Desired State)              : This file defines the desired infrastructure (like resources, configurations, etc.).<br>
+1. main.tf (Desired State)              : This file defines the desired infrastructure (like resources, configurations, etc.).<br>
-.terraform/                          : Contains provider plugins and other metadata.
+2. .terraform/                          : Contains provider plugins and other metadata.
 It is ignored by Terraform.<br>
-.terraform.lock.hcl                  : Used for dependency locking to ensure consistent provider versions.
+3. .terraform.lock.hcl                  : Used for dependency locking to ensure consistent provider versions.
 It is not used for configuration.<br>
-terraform.tfstate (Current State)    : 1.Tracks the current state of the infrastructure.<br>
+4. terraform.tfstate (Current State)    :
+ - Tracks the current state of the infrastructure.<br>
-                                       2. It is only read during terraform plan or terraform apply to compare the current state  with the desired state.<br>
+ -  It is only read during terraform plan or terraform apply to compare the current state  with the desired state.<br>
-terraform.tfstate.backup             : A backup of the last known good terraform.tfstate file.
+5. terraform.tfstate.backup             : A backup of the last known good terraform.tfstate file.
 It is only a backup and not used in configuration<br>

 ## terraform init
 This command is used to initialize your Terraform configuration directory.
 It performs several tasks: